JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

     recorded in the stack.
 * Links that lead inside the app from other apps or the browser (usually called [_deep links_](#deep-links)).

-## Main classes of the Navigation library

-The Navigation library provides the following core types:

-* `NavController`.
-    Contains core navigation functionality: methods for transitioning between destinations, handling deep links, managing the back stack, and so on.
-    You should create the `NavController` high in your composable hierarchy, high enough that all the composables that need to reference it can do so.
-    This way, you can use the `NavController` as the single source of truth for updating composables outside of your screens.
-* `NavHost`.
-    Binds a `NavController` with a navigation graph.
-    A navigation graph is defined as a lambda in a `NavHost` call that builds a `NavGraph` instance from a set of composables.
-* `NavGraph`.
-    Contains all possible navigation destinations within the app and the connections between them.
-    Navigation graphs are defined as builder lambdas that return a `NavGraph`, for example, in `NavHost` declarations.
-* `NavDestination`.
-    Contains a navigable composable.
-    Apart from the composable content, holds the deep links assigned to the destination.
-    Destinations are defined as `composable<T>()` calls within a navigation graph builder.

-Besides the core types functionality, the Navigation component provides animations and transitions, support for deep linking, type safety, `ViewModel` support, and other quality-of-life features for handling app navigation.

 ## Basic navigation example

-There is an order in which it makes sense to tackle the necessary steps:
+There is an order in which it makes sense to tackle the necessary steps to set up your navigation:

 1. Define your routes.
     Use a serializable [TODO link?] object or class that holds the data that the destination requires as its arguments.
-2. Design your navigation graph choosing one of the routes as the start destination.
-   To do this, create a `NavHost` composable and add a `NavGraph` to it in one of two ways:
-    * Directly, as part of creating the NavHost.
-    * Programmatically, using the `NavController.createGraph()` method to create the `NavGraph` that you pass to the `NavHost`.
-3. Create your `NavController`, high enough in the composable hierarchy that all composables have access to it.
+2. Create a `NavController`, which will be your navigation interface, high enough in the composable hierarchy that all composables have access to it.
-   This NavController will hold the app's back stack and provide a method to transition between destinations in the navigation graph.
+   The NavController will hold the app's back stack and provide a method to transition between destinations in the navigation graph.
+3. Design your navigation graph choosing one of the routes as the start destination.
+   To do this, create a `NavHost` composable that holds the navigation graph and describe all navigable destinations as part of the declaration.

 The following is a basic example of a foundation for navigating within an app: